 This dulce de leche cake is the perfect cake for anyone who loves the smooth, rich flavor of dulce de leche (the sweet, addictive caramel-like sauce popular in Latin America)!

-My dulce de leche cake is a browned butter vanilla sheet cake topped with a generous helping of dulce de leche.
-The cake is wonderful on its own, but once the dulce de leche is added, it becomes outrageously good.
+This is a browned butter vanilla sheet cake topped with a generous helping of dulce de leche.
+It’s wonderful on its own, but once the dulce de leche is added, it becomes outrageously good.

-Dulce de leche tastes very similar to caramel so if you LOVE caramel cake, you will love dulce de leche cake.
+Dulce de leche tastes very similar to caramel so if you LOVE caramel cake, it’s for you.

 What Makes This Dulce De Leche Cake Special?